Vinicius-O-Ferraz/Vinicius-O-Ferraz/README.md

 ### About me

-I am an Backend developer and researcher at one of the most prestigious universities of my state - UFRPE.
+I am an aspiring Web Backend developer and researcher at one of the most prestigious universities of my state - UFRPE.
 I am inspired by people and love tecnology.
-My interests are: BackEnd Development, Internet of Things(Iot), Artificial Inteligence (AI), Web3.0 and Decentralized autonomous organizations (DAOs).
+My interests are: BackEnd Development, Internet of Things(Iot) and Artificial Inteligence (AI).

+I have a New Year's resolution to commit to my learning journey, so you can expect to see a lot of new and interesting stuff around here.

 ### Github stats
 <p align="center">